 Peer Specialist Services

 Whenever possible, HHSC encourages face-to-face interaction, such as an in-person visit, as well as the use of synchronous audiovisual technology over synchronous telephone (audio-only) technology of telemedicine and telehealth services.
-Therefore, providers must document in the person’s medical record the reason(s) for why services were delivered by synchronous telephone (audio-only) technology.
+Therefore, providers of peer specialist services must document in the person’s medical record the reason(s) for why services were delivered by synchronous telephone (audio-only) technology.
 Peer specialist services provided by synchronous telephone (audio-only) technology must be billed using modifier FQ.

 Screening, Brief Intervention, and Referral to Treatment (SBIRT)